Les 2 Alpes to La Bérarde

 To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness.
 You do not need to be a superman or woman but the ability to ride comfortably for up to three to four hours in the UK should see you enjoy the mountain routes.

 Before you set off you should also make sure that your bike is in good working order.
 Simply from an efficiency point of view, a bike in good condition that is well lubricated will reduce friction between parts and can reduce the difficulty of a climb by the equivalent of 1% incline.
 Check the chain, derailleur, brakes, wheel mountings and tyre pressure before you set off.
-In the event of finding a problem with your bike there are shops in town with experienced mechanics who can supply and fit any basic components you may need but most of the shops are geared towards mountain-bikers, if your bike is quite specialist you should bring any essential parts you might need.
+In the event of finding a problem with your bike there are shops in resort with experienced mechanics who can supply and fit any basic components you may need, but most of the shops are geared towards mountain-bikers.
+If your bike is quite specialist you should bring any essential parts you might need with you when you travel.

 Once on the road set off slowly.
 The climbs in the Alps are longer and the summits higher than almost anything in the UK, and the thinner air and baking summer sun will make the climb more difficult than what you might be used to.

-The descents are super fast in places and can be bumpy as a result of the winter covering of ice and snow.
-We advise caution as it can take some time to scrub your speed off.
+The descents are super fast in places and can be bumpy.
 You will meet oncoming cars and frequently cyclists climbing the other way who may not be tucked into the right hand side of the road (yes the right hand side!) as much as they should.
 Do not imagine you are in the Tour de France with closed roads.
 Having said that the roads are generally quiet and car drivers (the French ones at any rate) will be considerate in contrast to their British counterparts.

 And finally - know your route.
 Although signposted and relatively easy to follow, it would be worth consulting a map and if not carrying it with you on the ride then at least make some notes as a reminder to use on your intended route.
 The Michelin map 328 LOCAL for Ain Haute Savoie or 333 for Isere/Savoie is the most appropriate.